The deadline to submit proposals for the Washington & Oregon Higher Education Sustainability Conference is September 11th.

 In preparation for writing SU's Sustainability Action Plan, CEJS asked the SU community How might SU be more Sustainable? and How might you support SUstainability?
 View a summary of the "Your SUstainability" ideas here or check out the list of ALL IDEAS submitted here

 Earth Month 2019 was an eventful few weeks.
 Seattle University hosted speakers, events, and a month-long campaign called "Your SUstainability Idea?" to gather campus input for the drafting of the new Sustainability Action Plan.
 Read more for a recap on the activities that took place during Earth Month 2019!

-The President's Committee for Sustainabilty (PCS), presented its "Climate Prositive Campus" proposal to various student groups on campus.
-The proposal highlights how Seattle University can not only go carbon neutral, but a step further as "climate positive" with the help of carbon offsets.
+The President's Committee for Sustainability (PCS), presented its "Climate Positive Campus" proposal to various student groups on campus.
+The proposal highlights how Seattle University can not only go carbon neutral but a step further as "climate positive" with the help of carbon offsets.